agraef/purr-data/README.md

 ### Relationship of Purr Data to Pure Data

-There are three maintained distributions of Pure Data:
+At the time of this writing, there are four maintained distributions of Pure Data, two of which (Purr Data, Pd-l2ork) belong to the Pd-extended lineage.

 1. Purr Data.
 This started out as the 2.0 version of Pd-l2ork.
 It ships with lots of external libraries and uses a modern GUI written using HTML5.